Tuk Tuk Tours

 Explore Bangkok by the iconic tuk tuk

-But even those who live here their whole lives can struggle to see all that the vast Thai capital has to offer – so those on a short visit can only hope to scratch the surface.
-To help you on your way, these are some of our favourite neighbourhoods across Bangkok, whether we love them for visiting, exploring, or living in.
+To help you here are some of our favourite neighbourhoods across Bangkok, whether we love them for visiting, exploring, eating or living in.

 The district is home to boisterous spots like backpacker drinking and partying enclave Khaosan Road, but equally it’s somewhere to visit if you’re looking to take in peaceful, more traditional neighbourhoods, less changed by modern development than downtown areas like Sukhumvit and Silom.
 That’s in part thanks to the lack of connectivity to the likes of the BTS Skytrain and the MRT subway – on the flip side, that makes accessing the Rattanakosin and Banglamphu areas somewhat more difficult than elsewhere, though the Chaophraya Express river boat service is often the best way to go.